Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

-Stephen carved out a successful 40-year career with the Department of Works & Pensions (DWP) which is where he met his future wife.
-As for football, this remained his burning passion and he continued to enjoy a successful playing career in the amateur ranks with several Sussex based clubs.
+Stephen carved out a successful 40-year career with the Department for Works & Pensions (DWP) which is where he met his future wife.
+As for football, this remained his burning passion and he continued to enjoy a successful playing career in the non-league ranks with several Sussex based clubs.

 Schoolboy Soccer with St. Lukes and Brighton Boys

 Stephen Robert Gill was born January 2, 1952 in Lambeth, south London.
 His father Eric Gill was a professional footballer playing in goal for Charlton Athletic.
 At the end of the 1951-52 season the goalkeeper transferred to Brighton and Hove Albion.
 Stephen was only 6-months old when the family moved to Hove, not too far from Brighton's Goldstone Ground that summer .

 Aged nine, the wannabe footballer (he didn't fancy following in his father's boots by playing between the sticks) started his soccer career playing outfield for his school side, St. Lukes.
 The third-year pupil was allowed to play a year higher than his age group and Stephen recalls his first-ever game was on the losing side in a 4-1 defeat by local rivals Balfour, however the youngsters goalpoaching instincts came to the fore as he bagged a debut goal for St. Lukes.